The Best Easter Brunches in Columbus

 Easter brunch is a much-hallowed tradition to some; it is the feast that rewards those faithful through Lent.
-Or those who just really like to brunch, and love any occasion to truly make it over-the-top, and spectacular – the way brunch should be.
-This year, there are no shortages of brunch spots for Easter, whether you want to go the white-cloth, all-you-can-eat, or casual route.
+Or those who just really like to brunch, and love any occasion to truly make it over-the-top, and spectacular — the way brunch should be.
+There are no shortages of brunch spots for Easter in Columbus, whether you want to go the white-cloth, all-you-can-eat, or casual route.

 Bistro 2110 at The Blackwell